TheWickerMan/Code-Snippets/README.md

 Repository containing useful code snippets for use across various projects

 ### Argparse.py
 Allows for the use of arguments inline.
 Displays the use of boolean, integer and string arguments.
 Useful for projects which would benefit with a straightforward inline menu system.

 ### RollingDirectories.py

 Checks and creates directories and files based on the current date.
 Useful for projects which output a lot of data or for logging purposes.

 ### BasicWebScrape.py

 Performs basic web scraping against a specified target, converts to text and has the framework for string processing.

+### ApplicationCheck.py
+Checks whether an application has been installed on the base system (Linux).

+### SubprocessExample.py
+An example of how to use subprocesses.